Department of Women's, Gender and Sexuality Studies

 Graduate Assistants: 4

 Coursework in Women’s, Gender and Sexuality Studies prepares students for graduate and professional training in a variety of fields.
 Like other B.A. graduates, majors may enroll in professional study at the graduate level in law, social welfare, education, public administration, and health care; they also find employment and continue on-the-job training in business, social services, public affairs, publishing, and private nonprofit organizations.
 Experience in critical thinking and writing and intensive reflection concerning issues of diversity and multiculturalism prepare graduates with qualities that employers actively seek.
 Some graduates find employment with community agencies (women’s centers, counseling centers, battered women’s shelters, rape crisis centers, women’s health centers, women’s vocational agencies), in affirmative action and diversity education (in schools, government agencies, and business), and with campus-based women’s programs.

-Degree Requirements for the Major in Women’s Studies
+Degree Requirements for the Major in Women’s, Gender and Sexuality Studies

 General Program B.A.: A minimum of 36 credits in Women's, Gender and Sexuality Studies courses including:

 Required core courses (15 credits)